-This course focuses on developing academic listening and speaking skills at an intermediate level of language proficiency.
-Emphasis is also placed on acquiring idiomatic language and cultural awareness through the use of multimedia materials.
-Concurrent enrollment in ESL 322, 323, and ESL 320L is recommended.
+Students will focus on developing academic listening and speaking skills at an intermediate-mid level of language proficiency.
+Students will also acquire idiomatic and academic vocabulary, cultural awareness, and discussion skills through the use of multimedia materials.

 Recommended: Concurrent enrollment in (ESL 322 or 323 or 327) and ESL 320L is strongly recommended